 When performing or involved with aerosol-generating procedures (open suctioning of airways, sputum induction and others), dental health care personnel should continue to wear NIOSH-approved N95, N95-equivalent or higher-level respirators.

-Details on the use of N95s and other safety measures are available in the Centers for Disease Control and Prevention’s recently updated interim infection prevention and control recommendations for health care settings in the U.S. The CDC’s clinical FAQ lists all procedures considered to be aerosol generating in health care settings.
-CDA members can also reference CDA’s quick chart on PPE requirements for dental offices and resources to assist with the initial N95 fit test required for each employee who wears an N95.
+The Centers for Disease Control and Prevention’s Infection Control Guidance: SARS-CoV-2 provides guidance on the use of N95s and other safety measures for health care workers.
+The included FAQ lists all procedures considered to be aerosol generating in health care settings.
+CDA’s quick chart on PPE requirements can assist dental offices with the initial N95 fit test required for each employee who wears an N95.

-04/03/23 update: While N95s still must be worn during aerosol-generating procedures, as of today, face masks are now optional for patients and visitors, as well as workers not performing clinical procedures in dental offices and other health care settings in California per new guidance from the state Department of Public Health.
+04/03/23 update: While N95s still must be worn during aerosol-generating procedures, as of today, face masks are now optional in California for patients and visitors, as well as workers not performing clinical procedures in dental offices and other health care settings.
 The guidance follows Gov. Newsom’s termination on Feb.
 28 of California’s pandemic State of Emergency.
 However, patients, visitors and nonclinical workers always have the option to wear a face mask or respirator and cannot be prevented from doing so.

 CDPH recommends that any individual with respiratory symptoms, such as a cough, wear a mask when around others.
 Dental offices should consider posting signage that reflects their mask policy for patients and visitors.